verlab/Learning2Dance_CAG_2020/README.md

 ```

 * Other useful parameters can be seen using the flag ```--help```.
 However please notice most parameters are not used in the test phase.

+* We also shared a Google colabotory example, the link is the begining of this README or you can acess from [here](https://colab.research.google.com/drive/1Oquzbp_atXK_9jhjSo18snSk2lHn-sIk?usp=sharing).

 ### Training